GeraltTheWolf/FlightSchool/README.md

 # FlightSchool

 This is sample Java Spring Boot application.
-This project is used for RnD purposes and as a collage project.
+This project is used for RnD purposes and as a colleague project.

-# Technology used:
+## Technology used:

-Java Spring Boot
+ - Java Spring Boot
-Thymeleaf
+ - Thymeleaf
-JDBC Template
+ - JDBC Template
-Hiberante
+ - Hiberante
-JPA
+ - JPA
-REST
+ - REST

 ## Iterations